spcy-ivy/brickbattle-remix/docs/docs/intro.md

 # What is this?

-This is the design documentation for the game "Brickers!"
+This is the design documentation for our enhanced version of brickbattle.

 Since this is a fairly ambitious project, we do need to have a clear vision and roadmap for the game before we can proceed with creating it.